MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 Mycroft is now available as a Snap package.
 Providing a simple and secure means of installing Mycroft on a broad range of Linux distributions.

-The Snap package is currently considered an Alpha release.
-Find out more:
+The Snap package is currently considered an Alpha release and has a number of usability bugs that need to be addressed before it will be promoted to an installable channel.
+For now we recommend the git clone method below, but we welcome any help in improving Mycroft as a Snap:

 {% page-ref page="snap.md" %}